Mbucari/GEHistoricalImagery/docs/availability.md

 To learn about defining a region of interest, please refer to the [Regions of Interest article](./regions.md).

+## Notes on Wayback Availability

+The availability command queries the Wayback metadata servers for dated regions inside the region of interest.
+These queries will often initially fail, but will then succeed if tried again in ~1-2 minutes.
+My assumption is thatmuch of the data is in cold storage and is loaded on demand.
+This is where the cache is useful.
+Only successful requests are cached.
+If you run the command but get failures on one or more layers, you can re-run the command, and it will only try to re-query layers which previously failed.

 ## Options

 ### `--zoom <N>` (`-z <N>`)